Chinna Veedu: Release and reception

-Chinna Veedus initial release was postponed by a few years because it was found to have similarities with other films like Gopurangal Saivathillai, Rosappu Ravikkaikari and Kanni Paruvathile.
+Chinna Veedus release was delayed because it was found to have similarities with other films like Gopurangal Saivathillai, Rosappu Ravikkaikari and Kanni Paruvathile.
 Jayamanmadhan of Kalki wrote despite being an old plot, Bhagyaraj has done only few changes in presenting the plot but praised the performances of Bhagyaraj, Kalpana, Jai Ganesh and Vijayalakshmi's cinematography.
 Balumani of Anna praised the acting, music, cinematography and direction.
 The film ran for over 100 days in theatres.